-The Society’s annual conference will again be held virtually this year due to travel restrictions.
-It will be held over two days on 25-26 November 2021.
+The Society’s annual conference was held virtually due to travel restrictions.
+It was held over two days on 25-26 November 2021.

-On Thursday afternoon (25 November 2021) the conference will include a session dedicated to the update to the AS1170.4-2007 Commentary, followed by a special session on the Mw5.9 Woods Point earthquake.
+On Thursday afternoon (25 November 2021) the conference included a session dedicated to the update to the AS1170.4-2007 Commentary, followed by a special session on the Mw5.9 Woods Point earthquake.

 The recent spate of natural disasters (drought, bushfires and pandemic) highlights the need for improved resilience against natural hazards.
 Improved seismic resilience for Australia is an important aspect of improving the nation’s disaster preparedness.
 This year’s conference invites authors to submit papers which address:

 - Adequacy of current design standards;

 - Compliance with current standards (from both a design and a construction perspective);

 - The role of seismology in developing building codes for areas of low seismicity;

 - Disaster planning, response, recovery and resilience studies;